 The annual conference was highlighted by the Keynote talk: Were You There When??

 By Dr. Ephraim R. McLean.
 The session reviewed key events in the history of MIS which were largely observed and participated in by Dr. McLean.
-This was almost universally noted as highly educational both for newcomers and middle career people.
+This was universally noted as highly educational both for newcomers and middle career people.

 Program Chairs’ report • Theme: Enduring Issues in MIS and Work • Program committee (reviewers) comprised of over 55 people from around the world. • Submissions: - 42 submissions in total - 29 accepted papers - Acceptance rate of 69% - 34 accepted papers and posters - Acceptance rate of 80% •